markj3d/Red9_StudioPack/docs/source/red9core_templates/Red9_Meta.rst

 Red9_Meta
 =========

-Red9 Meta is a full metaData API that deals with Maya nodes in a more seemless manor.
+Red9 Meta is a full metaData API that deals with Maya nodes in a more seamless manor.
 I've tried to do as much documentation as I can both in terms of commenting the code and doing examples and Vimeo demos.